IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 **Participation**

-Page 25:
+Page 25: It is sufficient for an honest stakeholder to join at the beginning of each epoch, determine whether she belongs to the slot leader set for any slots within this epoch (using the Eval interface of FVRF), and then come online and act on those slots while maintaining online presence at least every k slots.

 _It's not obvious from this whether a non-participating actor could disrupt the system (e.g. by causing timeslot problems).
 Does non-participation imply loss of benefit?
-Do we need to assure participation?
+Do we need to assure adequate participation by all stakeholders?
 Can we use the assumption to help ensure progress?
 Also what happens if a slot leader fails to participate?
 Some of these discussions may be in the design document?_

 **Theorem 9**

-Page 26:
+Page 26: The protocol πDPoS, with access to Fτ,r , with τ ≤ 8k/(1 + ε) satisfies persistence with parameters RLB k and liveness under specific conditions.

 _Theorem 9 is the main persistence and liveness property.
 I assume this has been evaluated empirically (graph of probabilities/simulation).